SpectralModel#

 [10]:

-Calculating a time-varying high-resolution spectrum
+Calculating a time-varying high-resolution spectrum#

 Let’s now introduce more advanced SpectralModel features: the spectral modification parameters.
 We will do this by going through the calculation of a time-varying high-resolution spectrum.

-Introduction: Doppler-shifting and relative velocity
+Introduction: Doppler-shifting and relative velocity#

-During the observation, the planet rotates around the star, so its radial velocity relative to the observer will change, Doppler-shifting the spectral lines.
+SpectralModel can generate time-varying models.
+This includes most importantly changes in the relative velocity between the observer and the planet.
 At low resolution this effect is usually negligible as the spectral lines are not resolved.
 At high resolution, taking this effect into account is crucial.

-The relative_velocities (\(V\)) in SpectalModel are calculated following this equation:
+The relative_velocities (\(V\)), are calculated in SpectalModel following this equation:

-\begin{equation} V(t) = \sqrt{\frac{G M_\ast}{a_p}} \sin(i_p) \sin(2 \pi \phi(t)) + V_\textrm{sys}(t) + V_\textrm{bary}(t) + V_\textrm{rest} \end{equation}
+\begin{equation} V(t) = \sqrt{\frac{G M_\ast}{a_p}} \sin(i_p) \sin(2 \pi \phi(t)) + V_\textrm{sys}(t) + V_\textrm{bary}(t) + V_\textrm{rest}. \end{equation}

 The first term is the planet radial velocity around its star relative to the observer.
+During the observation, the planet rotates around the star, so its radial velocity relative to the observer will change.
 It is composed of the planet radial velocity semi-amplitude, often called \(K_p\), multiplied by the \(\sin\) of the orbital longitude (i.e. \(2\pi\) time the orbital phase, \(\phi\)).
 In SpectralModel, \(K_p\) can be given (radial_velocity_semi_amplitude), or calculated using:

 • star_mass (\(M_\ast\)),